 Our students are expected to present their research at national and international conferences and publish in established, high-impact peer-reviewed journals, and their teaching experience provides an additional valuable asset for future job opportunities.
 Our PhD graduates have been successful in obtaining faculty positions in top research Universities, teaching colleges, as well as companies in the fields of biotechnology, pharmaceuticals and agriculture.

-First-year graduate students are supported with the equivalent of a $24,500 annual stipend.
+First-year graduate students are currently supported with the equivalent of a $24,500 annual stipend.
 Compensation includes a 9-month teaching assistant position in the undergraduate genetics laboratory course, medical insurance benefits, eligibility for in-state tuition, and paid tuition and fees.
 After the first 9-months in the program, the stipend for the students becomes the responsibility of the graduate advisor.
 As part of the training process, all students are expected to apply for graduate research fellowships available from a range of sources, including Texas A&M, the federal government (NSF and NIH), and private foundations.